WEHI-ResearchComputing/MiltonIntro/Lessons/Lesson_1.md

 |:--------|:-----------------|
 | `cd`    | change directory |
 | `pwd`   | present working directory |
-* Files are located via paths
+* Files are located via paths - a series of directory names seperated by `/`
 * Paths can be
 	* absolute - the start with a '/'
 	* relative to the working directory - without a leading '/'